ding0t/scbc-taipan/labs/lab03_ubuntu_users.md

-# About
+# AbLab 03 - users
 In this lab we will learn about users and groups in Ubuntu 22.04.
 This lab will work in most older versions of Ubuntu and Debian.

 # Requirements
 1. lab01